aspose-3d/Aspose.3D-Doc-md/net/developer-guide/creating-loading-and-saving-3d-scene/save-3d-scene-as-html/_index.md

 {{% alert color="primary" %}}

-Due to the browser's security limits, the exported HTML file cannot be opened directly, you need to open it through a web server, if you have python3 installed, you can start the webserver in the command line in the exported directory
+Due to the browser's security limits, the exported HTML file cannot be opened directly, you need to open it through a web server, if you have python3 installed, you can start the web server in the command line in the exported directory

 {{% /alert %}}